trufflesuite/trufflesuite.com/src/blog/announcing-tezos-truffle-integration-multi-blockchain-strategy.md

 **I'm excited to announce we've added experimental Tezos integration into the Truffle command line tool.** This means that right now, at this very moment, you can [download a Tezos-specific version of Truffle](#) and start building smart contracts on Tezos networks using the time-tested tooling you already know and love.
 And if you're a Tezos native who got _your_ start building on top of the Tezos platform, then this means professional-grade tooling has finally arrived.

 We chose Tezos as our first non-EVM chain because of its blossoming developer community.
-In our position as tools builders, we go where the market takes us: If enough people ask for Tezos support, we listen.
+In our position as tool builders, we go where the market takes us: If enough people ask for Tezos support, we listen.
 This market demand was coupled with an active and interested group of core developers, and a blockchain architecture that's similar to Ethereum.
 Ultimately, Tezos is "EVM-like".
 This makes it a great candidate for integration, fitting into Truffle like a glove.

 Are you a developer who wants to build on top of Tezos using Truffle?
 [Check out our documentation](#) and our [quick start guide](#).